angular/angular/src/components/list/README.md

   <md-list-item *ngFor="#link of links">
      <a md-line href="...">{{ link }}</a>
      <button md-icon-button (click)="showInfo(link)">
-        <i class="material-icons">info</i>
+        <md-icon>info</md-icon>
      </button>
   </md-list-item>
 </md-nav-list>
 ```

 ### Lists with secondary text
 Secondary text styling will be part of a broader typography module to
 [come later](https://github.com/angular/material2/issues/205), and won’t be implemented as part of this component
 specifically.
 Gray text in the examples above comes from a "demo-2" class added manually by the demo.